 There are key issues that local authorities and their partners should consider – see Safeguarding Procedures in Individual Cases chapter.

-5. What Constitutes Abuse and Neglect?
+5. Types of Abuse and Neglect

 This section considers the different types and patterns of abuse and neglect and the different circumstances in which they may take place.
 This is not intended to be an exhaustive list but an illustrative guide as to the sort of behaviour which could give rise to a safeguarding concern.
 See also Safeguarding Case Studies.